 The soil mix for kokedama can include peat moss (to hold water), limestone (to balance pH), and clay (to provide essential minerals and to bind the mix together).
 It’s also important that the soil have small voids of air to support healthy root growth and provide drainage paths for excess water.

-Is Akadama Necessary for DIY Kokedama?
+Is Akadama Truly Necessary for DIY Kokedama?

 This selective mining process is relatively energy-intensive in comparison to bulk aggregate mining of less specialized minerals.
-The akadama is then trucked to a facility where it is dried, sorted by size, and packaged.
+The akadama soil is then trucked to a facility where it is dried, sorted by size, and packaged.
 Read more about akadama mining over at Dallas Bonsai.

-This recipe uses this high-quality container potting mix that includes perlite to add air voids (which is mined in North America) instead of akadama.
+This recipe uses a high-quality container potting mix that includes perlite to add air voids (which is mined in North America) instead of akadama.
 Perlite is a lightweight aggregate with a neutral pH.
 The air voids in perlite add aeration and drainage paths to soil to support plant roots.
 Plain old local clay (available at any garden centre) is used to provide minerals and cohesion.

 Choosing String for a Contemporary Kokedama Moss Ball